Hyundai i20: Third generation (BC3/BI3; 2020)

 The third-generation i20 was unveiled online for the European market on 19 February 2020.
 It was supposed to debut at the 90th Geneva Motor Show in March 2020, but the show and the launch were cancelled due to the COVID-19 pandemic.

 The third generation i20 is larger and lower than the previous generation, its design is now employs Hyundai's latest "Sensuous Sportiness" design philosophy, featuring a redesigned exterior and interior styling.

 Markets

 Europe (BC3)

 After its debut in February 2020, production for the European market commenced in the Izmit plant in Turkey in August 2020.
 The plant will produce around 85,000 units of i20 per year, covering about 50% of the global i20 production.

 The top spec is equipped with two 10.25-inch displays, one for the instrument gauge cluster and one for the main infotainment display.
 It is also available with an N Line trim and N performance-oriented variant.

+The 1.0L GDI comes with a 48V mild hybrid system, which helps decrease fuel consumption by 3-4%.

 In 2021, Hyundai launched the France-only i20 N Line Michel Vaillant limited edition, featuring optional blue and red stickers.

+Facelift

+The facelifted i20 was revealed on 10 May 2023.

+The mild hybrid is discontinued for the facelift in the UK, remaining available in other markets.